 - Keep Firmware Updated: Regular updates for your modem’s firmware are crucial for the latest features and security.

-- Optimise with QoS: Quality of Service settings help prioritise traffic for vital applications like video conferencing or gaming.
+- Optimise with QoS: Quality of Service settings help prioritise traffic for critical applications like video conferencing or gaming.

-- Secure Your Network: Changing default admin credentials and WiFi passwords are security no-brainers.
-Activate WPA2 or WPA3 encryption.
+- Secure Your Network: Changing default admin credentials and WiFi passwords can help you secure the network.
+If possible, activate WPA2 or WPA3 encryption.

 By understanding these critical aspects of NBN modems, you’re set to make an informed purchase and keep your internet zooming along at its best.
 Regular upkeep and swift troubleshooting will continually serve up an optimal experience.
-Here’s to seamless surfing, friends!
+If you’re unsure about setup steps or still experiencing trouble, don’t hesitate to get in touch with your NBN provider for guidance or a replacement device if needed.